Last update November 2021

 Impact of structural changes on final intensity

-- The difference in the variations of the intensity and the intensity at constant structure measures the effect of structural changes
+- The difference between the variations of the intensity and of the intensity at constant structure measures the effect of structural changes.

-- Structural changes only explain 16% of the final intensity decrease since 2000 (share rather stable over the period).
+- Structural changes explain only 21% of the decrease in final intensity since 2000 (rather stable share over the period).

-- Structural changes are mainly due to structural changes within the GDP (higher share of services) and within industry (higher share of less energy intensive branches).
+- The structural changes are mainly due to changes in the structure of GDP (higher share of services) and within industry (higher share of less energy intensive branches).

 Impact of structural changes on the final intensity (EU)